kg4zow/mdbook-template/theme-template/README.md

             <span class='version-commit-time'><tt>@VERSION_COMMIT_TIME@</tt></span>
         </div>
     <!-- End version-commit content below every page -->
+    ↵
     ```

+> &#x2139;&#xFE0F; **Blank Lines**
+>
+> Github's markdown engine won't show blank lines at the beginning or end of a code block, but all three of the HTML fragments above should have empty lines above and below them.
+I'm using the "&#x21B5;" symbol to represent that blank line.
+If you copy/paste the blocks, be sure to remove these characters.

 ### Using the Script

 When you're about to start working on a "book", do the following:

-* Make sure you're using the desired version of `mdbook`.
+* Check which version of `mdbook` you're using.

+    ```
+    $ mdbook --version
+    mdbook v0.4.52
+    ```

+* If a newer version is available, you may want to upgrade.

-    *For me* this generally means the latest release.
-I use [Homebrew](https://brew.sh/) to install it on my workstations, so for me the process looks like this:
+    I like to use the [latest released version](https://github.com/rust-lang/mdBook/releases).
+I use [Homebrew](https://brew.sh/) to install `mdbook` on my workstations, so *for me* the upgrade process is ...

     * Run "`brew update`" to see if a new version of `mdbook` is available.